Tak2009/project_11/README.md

 2 - How to use my API:

     a. $ rails s to launch the web server.
     b.
-Once the server has launched, open http://localhost:3000/cities/london/users for the requirement ii- a) and http://localhost:3000/cities/within_50_mi_of_london/users for the requirement ii-b).
+Once the server has launched, open http://localhost:3000/cities/london/users for the requirement ii-a) and http://localhost:3000/cities/within_50_mi_of_london/users for the requirement ii-b).

 3 - You can find the logic for ii-a) and ii-b) in seed.rb as I applied it to the database seeding process so that the controllers can render the data faster with simpler logic